-The WYCA offers several different activities (these are similar to after school clubs but do not provide additional credits) the Cadets can sign up for or try out.
+The WYCA offers several different activities--similar to after school clubs but do not provide additional credits-which Cadets can sign up for or try out.
 These activities are referred to as Small Unit Training.
 The following are what we intend to offer this cycle: